 - meet English language requirements (international applicants).

-We particularly want to encourage applications from disadvantaged or under-represented group, and will ensure that at least one out of our seven annual scholarships is awarded to a UK candidate who meets one or more of our Widening Participation Criteria.
+We particularly want to encourage applications from disadvantaged or under-represented groups, and will ensure that at least one out of our seven annual scholarships is awarded to a UK candidate who meets one or more of our Widening Participation Criteria.

 The programme is open to UK and Irish applicants each year and two studentships with full international fees to non UK/Irish applicants who are nationals of Low- and Middle-income countries (as defined by the OECD – see list here).
 International candidates must be able to comply with UK immigration regulations.
 International candidates who are nationals of high-income countries are not eligible to apply.